-Pursuant to the provisions of the Companies Act, 2013 and Regulation 17(10) of the Listing Regulations, the Company has devised a mechanism for performance evaluation of Independent Directors, Board, Committees and other Directors which include criteria for performance evaluation of the Non-Executive Directors and Executive directors.
+Pursuant to the provisions of the Companies Act, 2013 and Regulation 17(10) of the Listing Regulations, the Company has devised a mechanism for performance evaluation of Independent Directors, Board, Committees and other Directors which include and Executive directors.

 The criteria for performance evaluation cover the areas relevant to the functioning as Independent Directors such as preparation, participation, conduct and effectiveness.
 The performance evaluation of Independent Directors is done by the entire Board of Directors and in the evaluation the Directors who are subject to evaluation do not participate.